MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 **Notes:**
 The service name was originally was Hyper-V VM Session Service.
 This service is under active development.

+PowerShell Direct allows PowerShell management inside a virtual machine from the Hyper-V host regardless of any network configuration or remote management settings on either the Hyper-V host or the virtual machine.
+This makes it easier for Hyper-V Administrators to automate and script management and configuration tasks.

 [Read more about PowerShell Direct](../user_guide/vmsession.md).